BRAVE Fields for Office Properties

 Gross vs. net area confusion.
 Ensure Property.GrossBuildingArea and Property.NetRentableArea are both populated correctly and reflect the BOMA definitions used in your report.

 Income field inconsistencies.
-The official usebrave.org validator does not enforce cross-field math, but lenders will check that Income.NetOperatingIncome equals Income.EffectiveGrossIncome minus Income.OperatingExpenses.
+The usebrave.org validator does not enforce cross-field math, but lenders will check that Income.NetOperatingIncome equals Income.EffectiveGrossIncome minus Income.OperatingExpenses.
 Verify this manually before submission.

 Convert your appraisals to BRAVE